johscheuer/inovex_classes/class_1/Readme.md

 $ systemd-cgls /kubepods/besteffort
 # Let's see all "burstable" pods
 $ systemd-cgls /kubepods/besteffort
-# look at our nginx pod use your own pod ID
+# On your laptop you can fetcht the POodUID with: `kubectl get po nginx -o jsonpath='{.metadata.uid}'`
-# TODO fetch pod ID
+# look at our nginx pod use your own Pod UID
 $ systemd-cgls /kubepods/pod5aaf719d-bb4d-11e8-bd46-080027e3a1c7
 # You will see something similar to this
 Control group /kubepods/pod5aaf719d-bb4d-11e8-bd46-080027e3a1c7: